Daligas has gone bust: Next steps for customers

 - Email: email@example.com

-If you’re a Daligas customer and are moving home or business premises, you need to inform the supplier in writing at least two days before you move.
+If you were a Daligas customer and weremoving home or business premises, you needed to inform the supplier in writing at least two days before you move.

-The day you move out, you will need to submit a final Daligas meter read and the supplier will send you a final settlement bill.
-This bill will based on the final meter read figure you provide.
-If the bill states you owe Daligas money, you will need to transfer the amount from your account.
-If it says you are in credit with Daligas, the supplier will transfer the amount to you so don’t cancel your monthly direct debit as soon as you move.
+The day you moved out, you needed to submit a final Daligas meter read and the supplier would send you a final settlement bill.
+This bill was based on the final meter read figure you provide.
+If the bill stated you owed Daligas money, you needed to transfer the amount from your account.
+If it said you were in credit with Daligas, the supplier would transfer the amount to you

-If you want to continue your Daligas supply after you’ve made the move, you will need to re-apply for your chosen tariff using the online application form.
+If you wanted to continue your Daligas supply after you’ve made the move, you needed to re-apply for your chosen tariff using the online application form.